The lowdown (in their own words...)

-What you'll do:During the two-year training contract, trainees turn their hand to a broad range of work, taking an active role in four, five or six groups while sharing an office with a partner or experienced associate.
-Most trainees spend at least two six-month seats in our market-leading corporate, commercial and financing groups.
+What you'll do:During the two-year training contract, trainees turn their hand to a broad range of work, taking an active role in four, five or six legal groups while sharing an office with a partner or experienced associate.
+All trainees spend at least two six-month seats in our market-leading corporate, commercial and financing groups.
 Subject to gaining some contentious experience, they choose how to spend the remaining time.

 Facts and figures

-Trainee places available for 2019: 80
+Trainee places available for 2021: 80-85

-First year: £43,000
+First year: £45,000

-Second year: £48,000
+Second year: £51,000

-Newly qualified: £78,000
+Newly qualified: £83,000

-Apply to:Janine Arnold, trainee recruitment manager.
+Apply to:Janine Arnold, senior manager – trainee recruitment.

-When to Apply:See website for deadline dates.
+When to apply:See website for application dates.